 Wow!
 How do I Get There?

 Getting to the main green sand beach is not as easy as it sounds.
 It first requires a drive down to South Point which is also pretty cool.
 Then turn off to South Point is on Highway 11 between mile marker 69 and 70.
 You keep going south on the paved roads, then gravel roads until you come to a quasi beach area with some interesting parking.
 This is where you will leave your car as now it is a 2.5 mile hike along the coast.
-Over the years there have been local entrepreneurs who have wanted to charge $5 for parking.
-It’s not necessary.
-Some clued in and then started offering rides to the beach which according to the DHHL is illegal to give rides for commercial purposes.
+Over the years there have been local entrepreneurs who have wanted to charge +/-$20 for parking, or whatever they want to charge as it is unregulated.
+According to the DHHL it is illegal to give rides for commercial purposes here.

 You can drive yourself but it is HIGHLY discouraged for a number of reasons.
 There are sand pits that are hard to avoid and many, not just a few have got their trucks stuck.
 Unfortunately there is no cell phone service and tow companies are not eager or thrilled to come bail you out here.
 Add to that driving hurts the fragile ecology of this location.
 Again, we highly discourage risking your vehicle to make this drive.